 Camping is limited to designated areas on specific private lands only and not allowed on other private lands.
 Fires are limited to permanent fireplaces at each site.
 Use of this land is permitted through the generosity of the landowners.
 Please do not abuse the privilege.
 Please familiarize yourself with land ownership prior to planning your outing.

 In certain state forests, primitive camping is allowed, but your campsite must be 100’ from any water source, 200’ from any trail or property line, 1000’ from any traveled road, and below 2500’ in elevation.

 Camping between shelters is permitted along much of the LT in the Green Mountain National Forest (GMNF).
 GMNF recommends campsites be at least 200’ from any water source or trail, and not to camp in the alpine zones.

 Figuring out who the land manager is can be the most complicated part of primitive camping.
 Most state land is found just north of Mount Ellen, which includes Camel’s Hump State Forest, Mount Mansfield State Forest, and Jay State Forest.
 Most federal land is found south of Mount Ellen.
 Private land is found in small pockets throughout the trail.
 As a side note, most of the Appalachian Trail from Killington to the New Hampshire border is found on a narrow strip of federal land surrounded by private land.
 There are a few areas of state land along this stretch as well.

 The Long Trail Guide is a good resource for figuring out what land each area of trail crosses.
-When in doubt, please camp only in designated areas.
+When in doubt, please camp only in designated areas and avoid building fires.

 Wherever you choose to primitive camp, following Leave No Trace principles is important: